 *Extra charge for platinum spark plugs

-40. Fault Code Read and Report: here we will connect our diagnostics systems to your vehicle to check for any fault codes or flagged up issues.
-We use official dealer level diagnostic equipment so you can get the same service as you would from the main dealer.
+40. Fault Code Read and Report: here we will connect our diagnostic systems to your vehicle to check for any fault codes or flagged-up issues.
+We use official dealer-level diagnostic equipment so you can get the same service as you would from the main dealer.

 Platinum services include: